jalgoarena/jalgoarena.github.io/hugo/content/docs/terminology.md

     </tr>
     <tr>
         <td>Traefik</td>
         <td>API Edge service which exposes REST and WebSocket API doing necessary path rewrites and load balancing.
-See more details on [Traefik home page](https://traefik.io/)</td>
+See more details on <a href="https://traefik.io/" target="_blank">Traefik home page</a></td>
     </tr>
 </table>